wentam/bottom-bracket/notes/design.md

   hex opcodes at the top level?
 The 'mov' macro could then implement that behavior via the opcodes of the relevant platform.
 * macros need to be able to use macros
+* probably support something like nasm's local labels ('.' prefix)
+* macros can output arrays of not just text, but arbitrary binary
+* built-in macros implement the language and ultimately expand to a single array of bytes to be outputted to the file/stdout/whatever
+* the above means that compiling an aarrp program doesn't need to actually produce a compiled program, but any output you please (text file?).
+* We may need a syntax that will cause the reader to error out - like lisp's
+  < and >.
+This would allow the printer to write out binary bytes as hex-literals.
+* because macros can output arbitrary bytes as array elements, macros can implement hex literals
+* example programs to provide: hello world, macroexpansion html generator, writing in machine language via hex literals

 # Problems to think about